chapterflow-app/chapterflow-extension/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: Feature request
-about: Suggest an idea for ChapterFlow
+about: Suggest a new feature or enhancement for ChapterFlow for YouTube™
-title: "[Feature] "
+title: '[FEATURE] '
 labels: enhancement
 assignees: ''

 ---

 **Is your feature request related to a problem?**
-A clear description of the problem.
-Ex.
-I'm always frustrated when [...]
+A concise description of the problem or limitation (e.g., "I wish ChapterFlow could...").

 **Describe the solution you'd like**
-A clear description of what you want to happen.
+A clear description of what you'd like added.

-**Describe alternatives you've considered**
-Any alternative solutions or features you've considered.

 **Additional context**
-Add any other context, screenshots, or examples.
+Add any context, mockups, or screenshots if applicable.